News from Cornell's Viticulture and Enology Program

 March 22: Lake Erie Regional Grape Program Conference

 The 2016 LERGP Grower Conference at SUNY Fredonia will feature topics ranging from spring frost protection, new remote sensing technologies, and pesticide recertifcation credits.
-For more information, see this newsletter and register here.
+For more information, see this newsletter.

 Research in Plain English